wjc666666/Assignment-1---ReactJS-app/README.md

 + Movie Credits: Displays the cast and crew of a specific movie at /movies/:id/credits.
 + Actors: Each actor page links to the movies they have appeared in, providing detailed information about the actor's filmography.
 + Pagination: The app now supports pagination for movie lists, allowing users to navigate through large collections of movies more efficiently.
++ Sorting and searching features are added : Added sorting options for popularity, release date, and rating, along with a combined search feature for titles and actors.

 ## Setup requirements.